qinjinjia/ec601_ass1/README.md

   :mailbox_closed:Please feel free to contact us, if you have any suggestions or concerns.

 ## Project Description :bowtie:
-:new_moon: The aim :golf: of the project
+:new_moon: The aim :golf: of the project：

    * Be familiar with **software code management** using Github

    * Practice **Agile software development [(Scrum)](https://en.wikipedia.org/wiki/Scrum_(software_development))** with a colleague